friday963/networklabs/transfer_family/README.md

 ## Project Description <a name = "about"></a>

-This is the code companion used in this wiki "TODO: Add link" to deploy out the neccessary infrastructure for the transfer family suite of tools.
+This is the code companion used in this wiki https://dev.to/friday963/aws-transfer-family-for-network-engineers-4fmf to deploy out the neccessary infrastructure for the transfer family suite of tools.

 ## Resources Deployed <a name = "resources"></a>